For the 2025-26 school year, there is 1 community college serving 713 students in Fenton, Missouri.

 There is 1 community colleges serving 713 students in Fenton, MO.

-What is community college diversity score in Fenton, MO?
+What is the community college diversity score in Fenton, MO?

 Community colleges in St. Louis County, MO have a diversity score of 0.34, which is lower than the national average of 0.74 (compared to national diversity statistics).

-How diverse are community college in Fenton, MO?
+How diverse are community colleges in Fenton, MO?

 Community colleges in Fenton, MO have approximately 64% minority enrollment, with the majority being Black.